blurymind/godot-lineEditPlus/README.md

 - for example using [0-9] for the regexLimitString would allow only numbers to be entered
 - using [A-Za-z ] for the regexLimitString would allow only letters to be entered

-You can also limit how many characters can be entered via the maxCharacters int